-The accompanying unaudited condensed consolidated financial statements have been prepared by the Trust in accordance with GAAP for interim financial information, and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X promulgated by the Securities and Exchange Commission ("SEC").
-Accordingly, they do not include all the information and footnotes required by U.S. GAAP for complete financial statement presentation.
+The accompanying unaudited condensed consolidated financial statements have been prepared by the Trust in accordance with Generally Accepted Accounting Principles ("GAAP"), GAAP for interim financial information, and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X promulgated by the Securities and Exchange Commission ("SEC").
+Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statement presentation.
 However, the Trust believes that the disclosures are adequate to make the information presented not misleading.
 In the opinion of management, all adjustments (consisting primarily of normal recurring accruals) considered necessary for a fair presentation have been included.

-Operating results for the three months ended April 30, 2024, are not necessarily indicative of the results that may be expected for the Fiscal year ending January 31, 2025.
-The unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto included in the Trust's Annual Report on Form 10-K for the year ended January 31, 2024.
+Operating results for the Fiscal Nine Months three months ended October 31, 2024 April 30, 2025, are not necessarily indicative of the results that may be expected for the Fiscal Year year ending January 31, 2025.
+The unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto included in the Trust's Annual Report on Form 10-K for the Fiscal Year year ended January 31, 2024 January 31, 2025.

 The Trust has evaluated subsequent events through the date of the filing of its Form 10-Q with the Securities and Exchange Commission.
-The Trust plans to change Auditors and Transfer Agents in the Second Fiscal Quarter (May 1, 2024 to July 31, 2024).
-Other than these, and those events disclosed indicating the recovery of economic and business activity, the Company is not aware of any other significant events that occurred subsequent to the balance sheet date but prior to the filing of this report that would have a material impact on the Trust's financial statements.
+The Trust changed Auditors and Transfer Agents in the 2025 Second Fiscal Quarter (May 1, 2024 to July 31, 2024).
+Other than these, and those events disclosed indicating the recovery of including a new push into independent hotel reservations and services, and fluctuation in economic and business activity, the Company is not aware of any other significant events that occurred subsequent to the balance sheet date but prior to the filing of this report that would have a material impact on the Trust's financial statements.